Kingxukai/linux/Documentation/pcmcia/driver-changes.rst

    PCMCIA card drivers

-* core functions no longer available (as of 2.6.11) The following functions have been removed from the kernel source because they are unused by all in-kernel drivers, and no external driver was reported to rely on them::
+* core functions no longer available (as of 2.6.11) The following functions have been removed from the woke kernel source because they are unused by all in-kernel drivers, and no external driver was reported to rely on them::